CarlWebster/XenServer/README.md

     PS C:\PSScript >.\XS_Inventory.ps1 -ServerName PoolMaster.domain.com -Section Pool
     -NoPoolMemory -NoPoolStorage -NoPoolNetworking

-    Creates an HTML report that contains only Pool information, but with no Memory, Storage, or Networking data.
+    Creates an HTML report that contains only Pool information but with no Memory, Storage, or Networking data.

     Processes only the Pool section of the report.
     Prompts for the XenServer Pool and login credentials.